6 Reasons to Start a Garden This SpringArticle posted in: Lifestyle

 3. You’ll Burn Calories

-The gyms may be closed.
-However, you can still get your daily exercise and stay fit while you’re practicing self isolation.
+You can get your daily exercise and stay fit with a home garden.
 You may not think of gardening as a calorie-burning exercise but remember that every little bit of movement counts.
 Digging, bending, weeding, raking and walking all burn calories and get your blood pumping.

 According to Harvard Health, a 155-pound person that digs or spades dirt for just 30 minutes burns about 186 calories.
 After that, general gardening burns another 167 calories.
 Don’t forget about the calories burned walking to and from the shed (because you will need way more tools than you thought), which is another 167 calories.